mlte-team/a2it/framework/1_SDMT.md

 - Implementation: Dependent on the identified data challenges; see references section at the bottom of this page for more resources on dataset augmentation.
 The AutoAugment data augmentation policy proposed in ([Yin et. al 2019](https://proceedings.neurips.cc/paper/2019/file/b05b57f6add810d3b7490866d74c0053-Paper.pdf)) is a reccomended starting point.
 The ([CheckList](https://homes.cs.washington.edu/~wtshuang/static/papers/2020-acl-checklist.pdf)) paper is also a useful tool to identify necessary capabilites of the model to promote robustness.

 **Robustness to Adversarial Attack**
-- Objective: Ensure that the model is robust to sythentic manipulation or targeted adversarial attacks ([Hendrycks et al.](https://arxiv.org/pdf/2109.13916.pdf)).
+- Objective: Ensure that the model is robust to sythentic manipulation or targeted adversarial attacks ([Hendrycks et al.](https://arxiv.org/pdf/2109.13916.pdf) and [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf)).
 - Metric: There are performance metrics for adversarial robustness ([Buzhinsky et al. 2020](https://arxiv.org/pdf/2003.01993.pdf)) and existing benchmarked adversarial robustness tools such as ([CleverHans](https://github.com/cleverhans-lab/cleverhans), [FoolBox](https://github.com/bethgelab/foolbox), [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)) that may be used.
 - Rationale: A model deployed in a system may face different vulnerabilities (data pollution, physical infrastructure, etc.) and attacks (poisoning, extraction, inference, etc.) that can significantly degrade the performane, security, or safety of the model.
 - Implementation: Dependent on the identified adversary most likely course of action (MLCOA) and most dangerous course of action (MDCOA); see references section at the bottom of this page for more resources on adversarial robustness.

+**Resilience**
+- Objective: Ensure that the model is insulated to compromise from internal error.
+- Metric: The metric by which resilience is measured will depend on what risks are most likely for your given model.
+Areas of focus could include adversarial attacks (as described above), reproducability, overfitting, and output integrity among others.
+See [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf) for a comprehensive list of risks and recommended methods of addressing them.
+- Rationale: A model and the system in which it is encased have numerous risk areas that can be traced back to intrinsic design flaws [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf).
+- Implementation: Prioritize risks based on your model and system, and address them in order of probability that they occur.

+TODO(Jenny, Kyle): Review this - is resilience the right term here or should this be security, or some other term?
+Also, should it be categorized under robustness or be moved to another category?

 ### Costs